Ansonkyk/final-project/README.md

 * Use proper indentation, whitespace, and comments.
 * Try to write a function for each separate piece of functionality that exists in your code.
 This will make your code "modular" and easier to build off of.
 * If you find yourself repeating code, think about how you could use either a loop or a new function to eliminate the repitition.

+In this final project, my goal is to make a stock simulator.
+One of the ideas is to generate should someone buy or sell a stock by some simple stock buy and sell model and using yahoo finance to fetch data.
+The idea is that someone can wake up in the morning and input some stock symbol they are interested in.
+Then, the website will return whether the stock is worth investing in or should sell right away.
+The website will also plot a graph of last year's stock performance and how much the investor can make if they use such a model in their investment.
+ The model I use will be simple, and ideally, I would input quite a few of them.
+Most of them use some average to determine if the stock is growing or dropping, then the user will input the money they are going to invest and the symbol of the stock after submitting.
+Finally, the program will grab the stock data, run an analysis using existing stock data, see the best action on the stock, show it, and show how much investors can make last year using this method.
+Stretch goal, save all previous analysis stock and display the stock have the highest income last year using such method(hopefully keep using the method this year will also gain that much)(done)
+Also, hopefully, I will use something similar to hacker news; I can display some news related to that stock(done).
+And may even analyze them(I know how to do it in python, not sure can I do it in JS, but worth a shot)
+And the final stretch goal is to allow the user to choose between different methods rather than the only one way.